ToshioCP/Gtk4-tutorial/src/sec17.src.md

 As I mentioned before, all the attributes and links are copied and used to form a new item in `menu`.
 Therefore after the addition, `menu_item_quit` is no longer needed.
 It is freed by `g_object_unref`.
-- 33: Sets the submenu link in `menu_item_menu` to point `menu`.
+- 33-34: Sets the submenu link in `menu_item_menu` to point `menu`.
+Then, `menu` is no more useful and it is freed.
-- 34-35: Appends `menu_item_menu` to `menubar`.
+- 35-36: Appends `menu_item_menu` to `menubar`.
 Then frees `menu_item_menu`.
-GMenu and GMenuItem are connected and finally a menu is made up.
+GMenu and GMenuItem are built and finally connected to the variable `menubar`.
 The structure of the menu is shown in the diagram below.
-- 37: The menubar is inserted to the application.
+- 38: The menubar is inserted to the application.

 ![menu and action](../image/menu1.png){width=12.555cm height=3.285cm}